The Most Iconic CGI and VFX Scenes in Movies

 It was achieved with a 1/12th model, about 14 feet wide, built out of plaster with a mould then blown to bits in front of 9 cameras.
 With a touch of compositing and some CGI debris: boom, one of the most recognisable sequences in movie history.

-Not only does Space Jam have one of the most iconic theme songs of all time, it’s got one of the most iconic visual effects scenes, too.
+Not only does Space Jam have one of the most iconic theme songs of all time, but it’s also got one of the most iconic visual effects scenes, too.
 I’m, of course, on about Mike’s buzzer-beating stretchy dunk.

 This scene basically created a sub-genre of action movies and coined the term 'bullet-time'.
 Today it still looks awesome!